-The Liverpool boss criticized the performance of the officials in the Reds' 2-1 loss at Manchester City on Wednesday, citing the place of birth of the referee as a key concern.
+The Liverpool boss criticised the performance of the officials in the Reds' 2-1 loss at Manchester City on Wednesday, citing the place of birth of the referee as a key concern

-The Northern Irishman labeled the performance of the match officials as "horrendous" as his charges fell to a disappointing 2-1 defeat at Manchester City on Thursday.
+The Northern Irishman labelled the performance of the match officials as "horrendous" as his charges fell to a disappointing 2-1 defeat at Manchester City on Thursday.

 Rodgers' was particularly disappointed with the decision to disallow a goal from winger Raheem Sterling with the score still at 0-0, with replays showing the England international was in an onside position.